- The Hotel

 - Book Now

-The Hotel Fauchère features work by prominent artists throughout both at the main hotel and 403 Broad.
+The Hotel Fauchère features work by prominent artists throughout the hotel.
 Please enjoy touring the various areas to view the art.

 Photographer Christopher Makos was once called “the most modern photographer in America” by his close friend, Andy Warhol.
 Makos’ photography, including several images of Warhol, is featured in Bar Louis on the hotel’s ground level.